NJ Saltwater Reg. Summary

 Bait Fish

-No license is required for the taking of baitfish for personal use in saltwater with the following gear:
+No license is required for the taking of baitfish in salt water for personal use with the following gear:

 2. Bait seines 50 feet long or less.